 Keeping pēpi safe during sleep

-- having their own bed
+- have their own bed

-- sleeping with their face clear.
+- sleep with their face clear.

 A safe bed for pēpi has: